thoughtbot/superglue/docs/index.md

 - **Teams fighting complexity**: Its not easy pivoting from complexity.
-  Superglue empowers teams to take small steps back without giving up the effort invested in pre-existing components.
+  Superglue empowers teams to take small steps back without giving up the effort invested in React components.

 - **Startups moving fast**: Founders looking to hit the ground running by combining the speed of Rails development with React's vast ecosystem of